akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ## Connecting Producer and Consumer

-For cases when you need to read messages from one topic, transform or enrich them, and then write to another topic you can use `Consumer.committableSource` and connect it to a `Producer.commitableSink`.
-The `commitableSink` will commit the offset back to the consumer when it has successfully published the message.
+For cases when you need to read messages from one topic, transform or enrich them, and then write to another topic you can use `Consumer.committableSource` and connect it to a `Producer.committableSink`.
+The `committableSink` will commit the offset back to the consumer when it has successfully published the message.

 The `committableSink` accepts implementations `ProducerMessage.Envelope` (@scaladoc[API](akka.kafka.ProducerMessage$$Envelope)) that contain the offset to commit the consumption of the originating message (of type `ConsumerMessage.Committable` (@scaladoc[API](akka.kafka.ConsumerMessage$$Committable))).
 See @ref[Producing messages](producer.md#producing-messages) about different implementations of `Envelope` supported.

-Note that there is a risk that something fails after publishing but before committing, so `commitableSink` has "at-least-once" delivery semantics.
+Note that there is a risk that something fails after publishing but before committing, so `committableSink` has "at-least-once" delivery semantics.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #consumerToProducerSink }